-My roommate teaches me to ski (and other college scenes)
+My college roommate teaches me to ski (and broadens my horizons)

 The day I arrived at Mullan Hall I checked in at the front desk, got my key to room 210 and went up to drop off my stuff.
 My Freshman college roommate had gotten there before me, but I saw no sign of his presence as I walked in.
 Mullan is an older dorm with relatively large rooms instead of those little ‘slots’ with the built-in furnishings that are found in the newer dorms.
 There were two real beds, two real desks, and two large closets.
 I opened a closet door at random and was surprised by two pairs of skis leaning against a duffel bag.